keyboard_arrow_up

 Reaction Injection Molding

-A specialized technique used for producing large, complex polyurethane plastic and rigid foam parts in small quantities, offering an economical alternative for low-volume applications.
+A specialized technique used for producing large, complex polyurethane plastic and rigid foam parts in smaller quantities, offering an economical option for low-volume applications and large-format molded products.

 Thermoplastic Injection Molding

-The most common injection molding method for processing thermoplastics, allowing for the fabrication of parts with a broad range of design complexities, from basic shapes to highly intricate and precise geometries.
+The most common injection molding method for processing thermoplastics, allowing production of parts with a broad range of complexities, from simple forms to highly detailed, tight-tolerance components.

 Materials and Properties of the Injection Molding Process